Mattress guidelines – choosing the right mattress for a good night’s sleep

 - Try it out.
 You could do hours of research on the best types of orthopedic mattresses, but nothing can compare to your first instinct when you lie down on a mattress and feel completely comfortable.
 Don’t be afraid to take your time while shopping for a mattress so you can get the best feel for it.

-There are a variety of other lifestyle changes that can help reduce discomfort in your back and neck.
+There are a variety of other lifestyle changes that can help reduce discomfort in your back.
 Consider ergonomic seating at the office.
 Avoid recreational sports that might cause or aggravate neck or back pain, but remember to stay active with low-impact exercises like walking or swimming.
 Avoid smoking and excessive alcohol consumption.
 By combining the right healthy life choices with management techniques like medication, massage, hot and cold therapy or physical therapy, a large number of patients are able to find lasting relief from neck or back pain related to a spine condition.